This article by Jerry Cates, first published on 10 February 2019, was last revised on 19 August 2022. © Bugsinthenews Vol. 20:02(01).

 The very word “Termite” strikes fear in the hearts of most homeowners.
 That natural fright is based on the well-known fact that a few termite species regularly cause serious damage to man-made structures, while several hundred more sometimes damage crops, shrubs, and trees.
 On the other hand, most of the 3,106 species of termites currently recognized — some of which are termed agricultural termites because of their affinity for live grasses and other forms of growing plant life — pose little or no economic danger to mankind’s possessions, usually including the crops those termites may attack.

-Those whose homes are subject to termite damage have good reason to fear these insects.
+Those whose homes and trees are subject to termite damage have good reason to fear these insects.
 This is true particularly in those places where environmental conditions favor the propagation of the more voracious termite species.
-Yet, even in those locales, it is important to recognize that not all of the termites inhabiting the soil of a yard pose those dangers.
+Yet, even in those locales, it is important to recognize that not all of the termites inhabiting the soil of a yard pose these dangers.
 Furthermore, even when a species that is known to pose such a danger is discovered nearby, the risk to homes, growing crops and living shrubs and trees may be minimal simply because that specific termite colony may be senescent.
 Young colonies are more robust than older ones, sort of like people.
 But even youthful, robust termite colonies can become so enamored with other, abundant sources of cellulose submerged in the ground, that its workers have no interest in consuming cellulose from anywhere else.
 Unless that cellulose comes from the rootstock of valuable trees in your yard, their consumption of subterranean stores of cellulosic matter is mostly beneficial, as it primarily functions to enrich the soil.

 What about termite swarms?
 Termite colonies swarm once they reach a certain stage in their colonial development.
 When they swarm, their winged reproductives (kings and queens) emerge by the hundreds or thousands from the colony’s workings, intending to fly into the sky, mate with other reproductives, and search for a site to start a new colony.
 Usually the swarm lasts one to three days, though sometimes it will last a week or more.
 Most of the time the swarms emerge from the ground outside your home.
 Sometimes, though, they will emerge inside your home.
 If you have a termite swarm inside your home, what does that mean, and what should be done?

 Obviously, what a termite swarm means is that a termite colony is close by.
-What it does not necessarily mean is that the termite colony is presently attacking your home.
+What it does not necessarily mean is that the termite colony is presently attacking your home or your trees.
 If the termites are attacking your home, they should be dealt with via a comprehensive termite control program inside and on the perimeter of your home.
 But that should only be done after an inspection by a professional that confirms the presence of active termites.
 It is relatively common for termite reproductives to be found inside a home that is not presently under attack.
 If no active termite infestation can be found in the process of a visual/palpated inspection, and only a few termite reproductives have been seen, a termite treatment is generally not indicated, though — particularly if Formosan termites are involved — a comprehensive inspection of the at-risk trees in your yard should be carried out to ensure they are not infested.
-If a larger number of termite reproductives are seen, but no evidence of an active termite infestation can be found, it may be worthwhile to take the inspection to another level by opening up wall sections next to bath traps or similar risks to see if hidden infestations are involved, and to examine the heartwood of all your trees that are known to be at risk from termite infestations, to see if those trees are harboring, and being damaged by, termites.
+If a larger number of termite reproductives are seen, but no evidence of an active termite infestation can be found, it may be worthwhile to take those inspections to another level by opening up wall sections next to bath traps or similar in-home risks to see if hidden infestations are involved, and to examine the heartwood of all your trees that are known to be at risk from termite infestations, to see if those trees are harboring, and being damaged by, termites.